RebelCodeBase/testaid/README.rst

     Run playbook to gather variables with ``gather_facts: false``.
     You won't be able to access ``ansible_facts`` but your tests will run faster.
-- ``testvars-no-gatherfrom-moleculehost``
-    Do not gather variables from molecule host.
-    Read variables directly from disk without running a playbook.
-    It's faster but there is no inventory involved so e.g. groups won't work.
 - ``testvars-no-gather-molecule``
     Do not resolve molecule variables.
     You probably won't need these variables